TalaoDAO/analytics/info.md

 If a gamer has a valid voucher and a new one is added for him, the one with the biggest discount will be applied.

+In the txTracker/ folder, files named *Test.py are for the TESTNET